dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

     Examples:
       > dotnet-counters list

       Showing well-known counters only.
 Specific processes may support additional counters.
+      System.Runtime

-    cpu-usage                    Amount of time the process has utilized the CPU (ms) working-set                  Amount of working set used by the process (MB) gc-heap-size                 Total heap size reported by the GC (MB) gen-0-gc-count               Number of Gen 0 GCs / sec gen-1-gc-count               Number of Gen 1 GCs / sec gen-2-gc-count               Number of Gen 2 GCs / sec exception-count              Number of Exceptions / sec
+          total-processor-time           Amount of time the process has utilized the CPU (ms) private-memory                 Amount of private virtual memory used by the process (KB) working-set                    Amount of working set used by the process (KB) virtual-memory                 Amount of virtual memory used by the process (KB) gc-total-memory                Amount of committed virtual memory used by the GC (KB) exceptions-thrown-rate         Number of exceptions thrown in a recent 1 minute window (exceptions/min) lock-contention-rate           Number of instances of lock contention on runtime implemented locks in a recent 1 minute window (contentions/

 MONITOR